mikelevins/bard/docs/bard.md

     bard> (get r 'denom)
     5

 The next step in making `<ratio>` part of a full-fledged type is making it participate in a protocol.
-In this case, we'll do it by creating new protocol just for it.
+In this case, we'll do it by creating new protocol, but we could also have written methods to connect it to existing protocols.

   (define protocol Rational
     (numerator Ratio) -> Integer
     (denominator Ratio) -> Integer)

-You don't necessarily have to create a new protocol for each new schema.
-It works just as well to create a schema and make it participate in existing protocols.

 To make <ratio> participate in the new Rational protocol, we write methods that specialize the protocol's methods for <ratio>.
 Here's